fremydev/gamedev_articles_summaries/A_Survey_Of_Video_Game_Testing.md

 A. Academic Literature
 <br>
-the two sources used for academic literature was: Scopus and Engineering Village with the inclusion criteria being: "Papers must be about game development" and "Papers must be about or discuss testing" and the exclusion criteria being: "Papers not written in english", "Papers about gamification", "Papers about serious games", "Papers about using games for educational purposes" and "Papers about using games for medical puposes".
+the two sources used for academic literature was: Scopus and Engineering Village with the inclusion criteria being: "Papers must be about game development" and "Papers must be about or discuss testing" and the exclusion criteria being: "Papers not written in English", "Papers about gamification", "Papers about serious games", "Papers about using games for educational purposes" and "Papers about using games for medical purposes".
 <br>
 After all the steps including: Filtering: title reading; Filtering: abstract reading; Coding: full reading; Snowballing the dataset ended up with 96 papers.
 <br>
 <br>
 B. Gray Literature
 <br>
-For the gray literature the same inclustion and exclusion parameters were used.
+For the gray literature the same inclusion and exclusion parameters were used.
 Three main sources were used for this: "Postmortems of video-game projects", "Conferences on game development" and "Media specialized in game development".
 <br>
 Searches on specialized forums were also made, on Stack-Exchange searches with the tags "testing" were made with 79 questions without relevance, about hardware compatibility (11 questions), game-play balancing (10 questions) and network testing (8 questions).
 <br>

+## 3. Results - Academic Literature.